gardener/documentation/website/documentation/contribute/20_documentation/20_formatting_guide/_index.md

 ### Headers

-Begin each topic with an H1 for the title, followed by H2 for each main part of it.
-If the main parts contain sub-parts, use H3 for them.
-Try to avoid using H4-H6, since it will make your topic look too cluttered.

-If you feel that you need to use a higher level of header, try to instead split the part into smaller chunks.
+* Use H1 for the title of the topic.
+* Use H2 for each main section.
+* Use H3 for any sub-section in the main sections.
+* Avoid using H4-H6.
+Try moving the additional information to a new topic instead.

 ## Code Snippet Formatting